 Risk Factors for Biliary Tract Cancer

-Women are more likely to be diagnosed with biliary tract cancer than men.
+Certain people are more likely to develop biliary tract cancer.

-Other risk factors for biliary tract cancer include:
+Risk factors for biliary tract cancer may include:

 Treatment requires accurate diagnosis and a care plan tailored to the specific type of tumor, the tumor’s location, and the overall needs of the patient.
 The different behavior of different tumor types helps drive decisions about treatment, which may include combinations of surgery, radiation therapy, and chemotherapy.
 Our surgical team has the skill and experience to address these complex tumors appropriately with a variety of approaches, including both open and minimally invasive (laparoscopic or robotic) operations.